Best gravel bike pedals 2025: featuring the best clipless, power meter, and flat pedals for off-road riding.

 Whether you choose to run clipless pedals (confusingly named as these are the ones that you actually clip into) or flat pedals on your gravel bike will largely be determined by the kind of riding that you've done previously.

-Many riders coming from a road background will be used to clipless pedals, although may need to make the switch over to the 2-bolt MTB style pedals and shoes from the 3-bolt design of road cycling shoes and pedals.
-Many riders that come from a MTB background will stick with their two-bolt clipless pedals.
+Many riders coming from a road background will be used to clipless pedals, although they may need to make the switch over to the 2-bolt MTB style pedals and shoes from the 3-bolt design of road cycling shoes and pedals.
+Many riders that come from an MTB background will stick with their two-bolt clipless pedals.
 If you're new to cycling or plan on bikepacking with a lot of adventures along the route, platform pedals will make life easier.

 There are merits and drawbacks to clipless and platform pedals.
 Clipless pedals give better power transfer, as you can effectively pedal through the whole pedal stroke while you're clipped in.
-These can also offer a more secure platform for your feet over loose or technical terrain, and are preferred by many for climbing.
+These can also offer a more secure platform for your feet over loose or technical terrain and are preferred by many for climbing.

-Clipless pedal systems do have potential drawbacks though, especially when the trails become really technical and you need to either unclip really quickly or dab a foot.
+Clipless pedal systems do have potential drawbacks, though, especially when the trails become really technical and you need to either unclip really quickly or dab a foot.
 In such cases, flat pedals are undoubtedly better.
 In really muddy conditions, they can become clogged, along with the shoe-mounted metal cleat, which can make engagement (and sometimes disengagement) more difficult or even impossible.
 Flat pedals allow you to tackle this technical MTB-style riding with more ease, where you can easily dab or ride through mucky patches without having to worry about clearing out your pedals for them to work.

 Can you use road pedals on a gravel bike?